Insert-Affiliate/insert_affiliate_flutter_sdk/README.md

 ```

 ### Step 4: Set Up Your Deep Linking SDK for Referrer Links
 In the example below, we demonstrate using Branch.io.
-This logic is compatible with any deep linking platform that provides the clicked link—simply call `insertAffiliateSdk.saveInsertAffiliateLink(...)` and pass the link as an argument.
+This logic is compatible with any deep linking platform that provides the clicked link—simply call `insertAffiliateSdk.storeInsertAffiliateIdentifier(...)` and pass the link as an argument.

 ```dart
 late StreamSubscription<Map> _branchStreamSubscription;